gchq/Gaffer/store-implementation/parquet-store/README.md

 An example of a more complex serialiser where it is preferable to store the Java object in multiple columns is with a `HyperLogLogPlus` sketch.
 The reason for this is because having to deserialise the object from bytes will take longer than reading a long that represents the cardinality, however you still need to be able to get back the `HyperLogLogPlus` object to be able to aggregate the property.
-Therefore the `HyperLogLogPlus` sketch serialiser which would look like:
+Therefore the `HyperLogLogPlus` sketch serialiser would look like:

 ```
 public class HyperLogLogPlusParquetSerialiser implements ParquetSerialiser<HyperLogLogPlus> {